h-hahn/HOLC-biodiversity/README.md

 ## Overview
 This repository contains an analysis on redlining in Los Angeles and how it impacts living conditions and biodiversity.
 Using EJScreen, historical redlining, and biodiversity observation data, I look at the relationship between historical redlining neighbourhoods and how it impacts the the living conditions of census groups living there today.
 Additionally, using bird observation data, I look at how biodiversity observations differ among historically redlining census block groups.

+This analysis allows us to understand how historical patterns of injustice shapes demographic and environmental conditions of today.

 ## About the Data
 **EJScreen**